cjlh/fb-archive-browser/README.md

 # fb-archive-browser

-A Node.js app for browsing your Facebook archive.
+A utility for browsing your Facebook archive.

 ## Features in development